Tips on Designing a Reach-in Closet

 Such a pleasant, welcoming environment!
 I go straight to a counter where an in-store designer Tamara is working at a computer.
 She smiles and immediately switches gears to help me.

 I explain the project.
 Thankfully, Tamara thinks that a lot can be done in 5 feet.
 We arrive at 3 possible configurations together.
-It seems that the second one is the winner!
+Clearly, the second one is the winner!
 It provides long and short hanging, 5 drawers, plus shelving.
-It gives plenty of storage options.
+Additionally, there are plenty of storage options.
 I am satisfied!